awslabs/aws-sdk-swift/reference/0.x/AWSServiceCatalog/ServiceCatalogClient.md

 ### `scanProvisionedProducts(input:completion:)`

 Lists the provisioned products that are available (not terminated).
-To use additional filtering, see SearchProvisionedProducts.
+To use additional filtering, see \[SearchProvisionedProducts\].

 ``` swift
 public func scanProvisionedProducts(input: ScanProvisionedProductsInput, completion: @escaping (ClientRuntime.SdkResult<ScanProvisionedProductsOutputResponse, ScanProvisionedProductsOutputError>) -> Void)